EffectiveLight/LaTeX-Bot/README.md

 # LaTeX-Bot
-Bot that renders LaTeX for Discord.
+A bot that renders LaTeX for Discord.